vilimons/youtube-etl/README.md

 ## Overview

-This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics.
+This project aims to first transform the data and remove unnecessary columns, then craete a streamline on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics.

 ## Project Goals